Precessing binary black holes as engines of electromagnetic helicity: Numerical results for precessing BHs

-From all these observations we can conclude that if $\Delta Q_5\neq 0$ then the system is necessarily precessing, but the converse is not necessarily true.
+From all these observations we can conclude that if $\Delta \hat Q_5/\hbar\neq 0$ then the system is necessarily precessing, but the converse is not necessarily true.
 On the other hand, the configurations with misaligned spins move along the $z$-axis and suffer a {gravitational recoil or} kick after the merger \cite{gonzalez2007maximum,gonzalez2007supermassive} as seen in Fig.~\ref{figTrajz}.
 These configurations correspond precisely to the binaries that have a non-vanishing Chern-Pontryagin and would produce a flux of circularly polarized photons.
-Therefore, we find that there is a clear correlation between a non-zero Chern-Pontryagin, precession, and kicks.
+Therefore, we find that there {seems to be a connection between a non-zero Chern-Pontryagin, precession, and kicks.
+Our results suggest that all configurations with a non-vanishing $\Delta \hat Q_5/\hbar$ precess and are prone to kicks.
+However, the opposite is not necessarily true.
+Note that not all precessing systems give a non-zero contribution or suffer a kick, for instance the X4 configuration.}

 Since the Chern-Pontraygin (\ref{EB}) can be written as the time integral of a quantity that only depends on the geometry of the spatial slices in our 3+1 spacetime decomposition, it is interesting to see explicitly the evolution in time of the geometrical quantity